 A clear aligner system can have all the bells and whistles in the world, but if it doesn’t get the job done, it’s not a good investment.
 When you commit your time and money to treatment, you want to be confident it can effectively correct your crowding or spacing, and even though Diamond Whites can’t handle severe cases and jaw misalignments, they still deliver pretty reliable results.

-Head dentist and founder Dr. Richard Marques reviews and approves every treatment.
+Head dentist and founder Dr. Richard Marques, or Dr. Aaron (another registered dentist), reviews and approves every treatment.

 It’s nice to know who, exactly, is behind your orthodontic care.
 With in-office treatments, it’s obvious, since you see them in person.
 But remote aligners don’t always let you put a face with a name.
 Diamond Whites does.
-Dr. Marques is the cosmetic dentist behind many famous celebrity smiles, and no treatment plan goes out without his approval — so you can be sure there’s a highly qualified expert involved in your case.
+Dr. Marques is the cosmetic dentist behind many famous celebrity smiles, and no treatment plan goes out without his approval, or the approval of his colleague, Dr. Aaron.
+So you can be sure there’s a highly qualified expert involved in your case.

 Diamond Whites produces their aligners in the UK, but it’s unclear where.